Great Bear Foundation

 Getting to the train:

-We will meet at the Great Bear Foundation office in Missoula — 802 E. Front Street.
-We will plan to leave Missoula by 7am and camp the first night.
-If you do not want to camp, we can help you arrange a motel at your own cost.
+We will meet at the Salish Kootenai College Campus in Pablo, MT, or arrange to caravan from Missoula.
+We will plan to leave Missoula by 7am and spend the first night in a motel in Swift Current, SK.
 Alternatively, participants may choose to begin the journey in Winnipeg.

 The train to Churchill: